knittingirl/ChaoMI/README.md

 ├── notebook                        # Directory containing the Jupyter notebooks for the paper │   ├── combine-hyleak-result.ipynb
 │   ├── RQ1-RQ2(partial).ipynb      # Notebook for RQ1 and RQ2
+│   ├── RQ1-RQ2(partial)-normalized.ipynb # Notebook for RQ1 and RQ2 with normalized results
+│   │                                     # (the results are normalized by the log of the secret domain size (i.e., the maximum MI))
 │   ├── RQ2.ipynb                   # Notebook for RQ2
+|   ├── RQ2-normalized.ipynb        # Notebook for RQ2 with normalized results
 │   ├── RQ3.ipynb                   # Notebook for RQ3
 │   ├── LocPrivacyProbgen.ipynb     # Notebook for generating the joint distribution of LPPMs
 │   ├── RQ4-ePassport.ipynb         # Notebook for RQ4 on ePassport experiment